-- □ Neighbourhoods are designed which favour alternative transport means, encouraging active travel and that enables residents to move between amenities (five minute walkable distance) without relying on car use. - Easy access to public transport should be factored into planning of developments and neighbourhoods. - □ Integrate means of sustainable transport into all new large and strategic sites, to include measured miles, urban miles and appropriately designed cycle lanes. - □ Neighbourhoods and communities are designed that are easy to navigate on foot and encourage sustainable transport methods. - □ Developments and neighbourhoods should maximise the opportunities to encourage walking.
-Including improving the pedestrian environment, developing car-free zones and improving signal timings for pedestrians. - Distance and walking time markers should be displayed on signage. - Embed cycling from the beginning of the planning of new developments for leisure and travel purposes. - □ Install cycle parking at local amenities in order to promote cycling as an alternate form of transport. - □ Include good quality cycling facilities such as lighting, signage, cycle lanes and ride surface.
+Re commendations (indicative costs in Section 5.2): Neighbourhoods are designed which favour alternative transport means, encouraging active travel and that enables residents to move between amenities (five minute walkable distance) without relying on car use.
+Easy access to public transport should be factored into planning of developments and neighbourhoods.
+Sustainable transport should be integrated into all new large and strategic sites, to include measured miles, urban miles and appropriately designed cycle lanes.
+Neighbourhoods and communities are designed that are easy to navigate on foot and encourage sustainable transport methods.
+Developments and neighbourhoods should maximise the opportunities to encourage walking.
+Including improving the pedestrian environment, developing car-free zones and improving signal timings for pedestrians.
+Distance and walking time markers should be displayed on signage.
+Embed cycling from the beginning of the planning of new developments for leisure and travel purposes.
+Install cycle parking at local amenities in order to promote cycling as an alternate form of transport.

+\square Include good quality cycling facilities such as lighting, signage, cycle lanes and ride surface.

-3. Access to services
+4.0 Access to services